 NOTE 2: When there is no PLMN-wide support for the Connection Release feature, it can occur that upon Mobility Registration Update with Release Request indication the UE is not released by the network.
 The UE behaviour, when it detects that the network does not support the feature in a new RA, is outside the scope of this specification.

 5.38.3 Paging Cause Indication for Voice Service

-The UE and the network may support Paging Cause Indication for Voice Service feature.
+A Multi-USIM UE and the network may support Paging Cause Indication for Voice Service feature.